Sir Robert Dalzell, 1st Baronet

 Sir Robert Dalzell, 1st Baronet (1639−1686), was a Scottish politician.

+Early life

-He was the son of the Honourable Sir John Dalzell and Agnes Nisbet.
+Sir Robert was born in 1639 to the Honourable Sir John Dalzell and Agnes Nisbet.
 His paternal grandfather was Robert Dalzell, 1st Lord Dalzell.

-He married, firstly, Catherine Sandilands, daughter of Sir James Sandilands and Lady Agnes Carnegie.
-They had one daughter together.
-He married, secondly, Lady Margaret Johnstone, daughter of James Johnstone, 1st Earl of Hartfell and Margaret Douglas, on 11 October 1654.
-He married, thirdly, Violet Riddell, with whom he had three sons.
+Career

 Sir Robert held the office of Member of Parliament for the sheriffdom of Dumfries between 1665 and 1674, and again from 1681 to 1682.
-He finally held the office in 1685.
+He held the office for the final time in 1685.

 He was created a Baronet of Glenae, Dumfries on 11 April 1666, in the Baronetage of Nova Scotia.

+Personal life

+He first married Catherine Sandilands, daughter of Sir James Sandilands and Lady Agnes Carnegie, with whom he had one daughter.
+He married Lady Margaret Johnstone, daughter of James Johnstone, 1st Earl of Hartfell and Margaret Douglas, on 11 October 1654.
+He then married Violet Riddell, with whom he had three sons.

-He died in April 1686, and was succeeded in his baronetcy by his eldest son, John Dalzell.
-His grandson, Robert Dalzell, was eventually to succeed as Earl of Carnwath.
+He died in April 1686, and was succeeded in his baronetcy by his eldest son, Sir John Dalzell, 2nd Baronet.
+His grandson, Robert Dalzell, was eventually to succeed as the Earl of Carnwath.